 To get better, you need expert help.
 Many people with depression have a team working with them.
 This might include your regular health care provider, a psychologist or therapist, and a psychiatrist or psychiatric nurse.

 But getting the right people may seem intimidating.
 Here are some answers to common questions about finding a doctor and psychologist or therapist.
-Below these questions, you’ll find a list of tips for how to prepare for your first appointment.
+Following these questions, you’ll find a list of tips for how to prepare for your first appointment.

 - How do I find a therapist or a psychiatrist?
 Ask your regular doctor for a recommendation.
 You can also get in touch with organizations such as NAMI, the National Alliance for the Mentally Ill, which can suggest experts in your area.
 Keep in mind that anyone can call himself or herself a "therapist."
 Your therapist should be a licensed psychiatrist, psychologist, social worker, psychiatric nurse, or counselor.

 - What should I look for?
 Therapists and psychiatrists use many different approaches.
 Some focus on practical, here-and-now issues.
 Others go deeper, probing events from your past that might have played a role in your depression.
 There are specific forms of psychotherapy that have been shown to be helpful for depression – such as cognitive behavior therapy or interpersonal psychotherapy.
 Many therapists use a mix of styles.
 When you first talk to a potential therapist or psychiatrist, ask about his or her approach to see whether it seems appropriate for you and your condition.
 If it’s not a good fit, find someone else.
 If you don't click with a person, therapy is less likely to help.
 You may also want to look for someone who specializes in your particular problem.
 For instance, if you have a problem with drugs or alcohol, find a doctor or nonmedical therapist who specializes in treating people struggling with addiction.